konstellation-io/kdl-project-template/README.md

   - refs/tags/process-data-*
 ```

-With this trigger in place, the pipeline will be executed on Drone agents when pushing a tag (matching the pattern specified in the trigger) to the remote repository, for example:
+With this trigger in place, the pipeline will be executed on Drone agents whenever a tag matching the pattern specified in the trigger is pushed to the remote repository, for example:

 ```
 git tag process-data-v0
 git push origin process-data-v0
 ```

-If using an external repository (e.g. hosted on Github), a delay in synchronization between Gitea and the mirrored external repo may cause a delay in launching the pipeline on the Drone runners.
+Note: If using an external repository (e.g. hosted on Github), a delay in synchronization between Gitea and the mirrored external repo may cause a delay in launching the pipeline on the Drone runners.
 This delay can be overcome by manually forcing a synchronization of the repository in the Gitea UI Settings.

 ## Logging experiment results (MLflow)

-To compare various experiments between them, and to inspect the effect of the model hyperparameters on the results obtained, you can use MLflow experiment tracking.
-Experiment tracking with MLflow enables logging the parameters with which every run was executed and the metrics of interest, as well as any artifacts.
+To compare various experiments, and to inspect the effect of the model hyperparameters on the results obtained, you can use MLflow experiment tracking.
+Experiment tracking with MLflow enables logging the parameters with which every run was executed and the metrics of interest, as well as any artifacts produced by the run.

 The environment variables for connecting to MLflow server are provided in .drone.yml: